trevortr/X-FORGE/README.md

 ```

 Score records are append-only.
 This retains repeated observations across stages
 and iterations rather than overwriting them.
+Missing molecule IDs are derived
+from the first 16 hexadecimal characters of the stored SMILES SHA-256 digest;
+targets may instead provide an explicit stable ID.

 ## Quick start